 As I mentioned previously, CRO is essential to any digital strategy.
 It's about increasing the percentage of people who complete the desired action when they visit your site.
 The CRO process never ends.
 We have an entire team of people dedicated to improving digital performance.
 As a result, new ideas are constantly generated based on ongoing research and observation, creating a dynamic backlog of ideas.
 This allows us to evolve digital products over time and simultaneously inform innovative improvements for the long-term product roadmap.

 CRO ensures digital products are continuously evolving to deliver better performance results

 Our Digital Performance team has a proven track record.
-One of our clients, Fáilte Ireland, Ireland's national tourism agency, experienced an increase in referrals sitewide by 38% year on year on its site DiscoverIreland.ie, as well as a 2.8% increase in session duration.
+One of our clients, Fáilte Ireland, Ireland's national tourism agency, experienced a 435% increase in referral conversion rate from articles and an increase in referrals sitewide by 38% year on year on its site DiscoverIreland.ie.
 They also enjoyed an increase in overall user engagement with 191% more mobile sessions and a 254% increase in repeat visitors compared to 2020.

 And finally, the people

 We repeatedly hear from our clients that one of the best things about working with us is our people.
 We have longstanding relationships with many of our clients and are a cornerstone of their digital transformation journey.
 At the heart of these relationships is a highly collaborative team of people who lean into each other’s talents, skills, and perspectives to create experiences that excite, engage, and, most of all, work.

 Enjoyed this article?
 Share it with someone else.

 Maria O'Neill5 mins

 John Mitchell10 mins